 Assessing ventilation requirements

-Where your building (or parts of it) are poorly ventilated, you can take steps to improve ventilation in those areas to reduce the risk of airborne transmission.
+Where your building (or parts of it) are poorly ventilated, you can take steps to improve ventilation in those areas to reduce the risk of airborne transmission or respiratory infections including COVID-19.

 There are some simple ways to identify poorly ventilated areas: